Intervention/docs/image/v4/getting-started/frameworks.md

 ### Installation

-Instead of installing the Intervention Image directly, it is only necessary to require the bundle package `intervention/image-tempest`.
+Instead of installing Intervention Image directly, it is only necessary to require the bundle package `intervention/image-tempest`.
 The dependencies are automatically installed as well.

 Install the following package in your Tempest application.